stackql/stackql-jupyter-base/README.md

 WHERE region = '$region' GROUP BY instanceState
 ```

 > Use StackQL to query cloud inventory and perform analysis and visualisations for security analysis, cost management and optimization, and for cloud automation and provisioning.
-For more information see the [StackQL documentation](https://stackql.io/docs).
+For more information see the [StackQL documentation](https://stackql.io/docs) or [StackQL on GitHub](https://github.com/stackql/stackql).

 ## Usage